doctrine/rst-parser/UPGRADE.md

 Removed `Doctrine\RST\Parser\ListLine` in favor of `Doctrine\RST\Parser\ListItem`
 and changed signature of `Doctrine\RST\Parser\LineChecker::isListLine()`.

+## Property visibility changed from protected to private

+Some directives and node classes had protected visibility for their properties.
+That has now been changed to private.

 # Upgrade to 0.3

 ## `DefinitionListTerm::$definitions` is a list of `Node`'s instead of `SpanNode`'s